Have you heard good things about pruning, but were concerned you might hurt your plants?

 Enter defoliation and pruning.

-The answer to that scenario is a healthier plant and higher yield.
+The answer to that scenario is a healthier plant and a higher yield.

 Not everyone should practice defoliation

-Science is supporting what many marijuana growers already know – defoliation is a beneficial technique.
+Science supports what many marijuana growers already know – defoliation is a beneficial technique.

 Why defoliation is often an indoor technique